Vennbahn Self-Guided Cycling Holiday

 The tour includes:

-Accommodation in 3 and 4* hotels
+Overnight-stays in 3-star and 4-star hotels

-Tourist information for places of interest
+Tourist information for on the road

 The hotel list below is subject to change and should be used as a guide.